Z1 Battle Royale: Gameplay

 Players start each match by parachuting in from a random location above the map.
 Once they land, they must search for a way to defend themselves.
 This can take the form of anything from grabbing a weapon and actively hunting other players, to hiding while other players kill one another.
 Vehicles are placed throughout the world, allowing players to chase down opponents or make a quick getaway.
 Players can scavenge a variety of supplies from their surroundings, including weapons, equipment, and first aid kits.
 The game also features a crafting system that allows players to create makeshift tools, such as deconstructing scavenged items into functional bandages or body armor.

 As the game progresses, a toxic gas cloud compresses the map, dealing damage to players who remain in it.
 This effectively makes the playable portion of the map smaller, so that players are eventually forced to confront one another in close quarters.
 The gas spreads in timed increments, dealing a greater degree of damage in the later stages of the match.

 Reception

 Z1 Battle Royale received "mixed or average" reviews according to Metacritic.
 By the start of 2017, the game has been a fixture in the top most played games on Steam.
 Although it predated Fortnite and PUBG: Battlegrounds in the Battle Royale genre, the game has not been able to maintain its position, ultimately losing a significant portion of the playerbase.

-The game has been experiencing large amounts of bugs since 2015, which has led to many users leaving the game for other battle royale titles.
+The game has been experiencing large number of bugs since 2015, which has led to many users leaving the game for other battle royale titles.
 In August 2017, a Combat Update which changed spray patterns for many of the weapons and tweaked movement has been released which also resulted in backlash from the game's users.

 The game has also taken a hit due to multiple unscheduled server downtime occurrences caused either by DDoS attacks or server strain.